brewchetta/learn-co-submitting-blog-troubleshooting/README.md

 ### Why Doesn't My Blog Have Styling?

 The styling template for your blog should have gotten created when it was published, but sometimes it doesn't.
-The easiest way to get around this is to delete your `github.io` repo and attempt to publish from learn.co again.
-If you had to manually create your page with the steps above, you may have to reach out for the various files to add styling to your pages.
+The easiest way to get around this is to delete your pages repo using the steps above and attempt to publish from learn.co again.
+If you had to manually create your pages repo, you may have to reach out to an instructor for the various files to add styling to your pages.